GuardBear2/SIEM/src/engine/test/health_test/README.md

 ### Mandatory mapping validate
 This tool validates that certain fields that are required are mapped in the output event.
-Such as 'wazuh.decoders'.
+Such as 'guardbear.decoders'.
 This list can be expanded and is located within base-rules

 ```bash
 usage: engine-health-test mandatory_mapping_validate [-h] -r RULESET [--integration INTEGRATION] [--rule_folder rule_folder]